BackPlay: Head-Only Look-Back Self-Correction for Diffusion Language Models: Experiments

-Following the setting in SMDM \citep{nie2024scaling}, we use the 1B pretrained model from SMDM as base model and implement standard SFT on the augmented data \citep{deng2023implicit} to get the finetuned model $\theta^*$.
-Based on $\theta^*$, we apply our training recipe in \Cref{sec:DSC} and \Cref{sec:FCA} to get the correction head $\phi^*$.
-We use the zero-shot accuracy (Pass@1) on GSM8k \citep{cobbe2021training} as test metric.
+This experiment serves as a controlled ablation of optimization strategy.
+Following the setting in \citet{nie2024scaling}, we adopt the 1B pretrained SMDM model as the base and perform standard SFT on augmented data \citep{deng2023implicit} to obtain the finetuned model $\theta^*$.
+Based on $\theta^*$, we apply our training recipe in \Cref{sec:DSC} and \Cref{sec:FCA} to learn the correction head $\phi^*$.
+As a control, we study joint optimization by training $\theta$ and $\phi$ simultaneously with the loss in \Cref{eq:total loss}, denoting the final model as $(\theta + \phi)^*$.

-We also conduct ablation study on joint optimization.
-We use \Cref{eq:total loss} as loss function and train the model parameters $\theta$ and correction head $\phi$ simultaneously.
-We name the final parameters after joint optimization as $(\theta + \phi)^*$.